 - Submit a proposal for funding at each stage within the allocated budget limit.
 The expectation is for teams to spend their seed money wisely on items that are critical for developing or validating the proposed business idea.

 If you want to apply for the challenge firstly you should sign up to our mailing list by emailing Heather Brown to receive alerts and learn more about upcoming drop-in sessions to help you develop your proposal.
-Secondly, you should begin preparing your proposal for submission on 5pm on March 31st, 2017.
+Secondly, you should begin preparing your proposal for submission on 11.59pm on Aprill 2nd, 2017.

 If you have any questions at all about the process or want to check your idea is appropriate for the challenge please contact Heather Brown for further information.